ypsu/experiments/topdown/README.md

 The game is at https://rawgit.com/ypsu/experiments/master/topdown/topdown.html.

-Use arrow keys to move around, use space to shoot.
+Use arrow keys or wasd to move around, use space to shoot.